Harsaroop/Age-Calculator-/README.md

-# Age-Calculator
+# Tkinter Projects
-This is a simple age calculator made in tkinter and python
+A repository dedicated to GUI applications made mostly using TKinter and Python